burkkyy/config/README.md

 # config

-Repository for managing and configuring my system.
-Dotfiles, configs, user services and helful scripts.
+Repository for managing and configuring my system

 ## Usage